giuliatesta/masters-thesis-project/agent-based-basic/work/case-scenarios/COMPLEX_CONTAGION/MAJORITY/NO-BIAS/CC0-8/readme.txt

 SIMPLE CONTAGION

-VL_UPDATE METHOD: (6) "majority" (if majority of neighbours is adapter, it becomes adapter) INITIALISATION = (1) "adapters-with-SI" (percentage of adapters with sharing index bigger than average) INITIAL_ADAPTERS_PERC = 80 %
+VL_UPDATE METHOD: (6) "majority" (if the majority of neighbours is adapter, it becomes adapter) INITIALISATION = (1) "adapters-with-SI" (percentage of adapters with sharing index bigger than average) INITIAL_ADAPTERS_PERC = 80 %
 APPLY_COGNITIVE_BIAS = (0) "no-bias" (if adapter_label > non_adapter_label, it becomes adapter)